nextstrain/nextclade/kb/issues/N-recombination-confidence-threshold.md

 ## Concern

-Confidence near 0.5 means the posterior is split roughly evenly between wildtype and recombinant: the evidence is ambiguous.
-Such a region is emitted in the same shape as a confidence-0.99 region, in JSON, in the CSV/TSV columns, and in the web viewer.
-Downstream consumers cannot distinguish a coin-flip call from a strong one without applying their own cutoff, and the default output invites treating both as equally real.
+Confidence near 0.5 means the posterior is split evenly -- ambiguous evidence.
+Such a region is emitted identically to a confidence-0.99 region across all output formats.
+Consumers cannot distinguish a coin-flip from a strong call without applying their own cutoff.

 Observed instance (SARS-CoV-2 orfs example sequence, data repository tree): `USA/AR-CDC-ASC210377904/2021` reports a 4966 nt region at confidence 0.60, alongside a 216 nt region at confidence 0.9995 on the same sequence.
 Both are surfaced with equal prominence.

 ## Current state

-Correct against the specification: confidence was introduced as a reliability annotation, deliberately not as a filter.
-No cutoff is applied anywhere in the pipeline or output.
+Correct against spec: confidence was introduced as an annotation, not a filter.

 ## Directions to investigate